pablomesenn/Caso-3-Diseno-de-Software/README.md

 - OECD Recommendation on Data Governance for the Public Sector.
 Data Pura Vida must reflect principles of:
 	- Openness and reusability of public data.
-	- Trust, tr**ansparency, and accountability** in data use.
+	- Trust, transparency, and accountability in data use.
-	- Clear roles **and responsibilities for data stewardsh**ip.
+	- Clear roles and responsibilities for data stewardship.

 - Related to security industry standards to follow:
-	- Use of - TLS 1.3 for encrypted communications.
+	- Use of TLS 1.3 for encrypted communications.
 	- End-to-end encryption of sensitive data using AES-256.
-	- Impleme- ntation of Role-Based Access Control (RBAC) and Row-Level Security (RLS).
+	- Implementation of Role-Based Access Control (RBAC) and Row-Level Security (RLS).

-### Extensi- bility
+### Extensibility

-- The platf- orm must allow modular addition of new AI models, data connectors, and dashboard templates without affecting existing operations.
+- The platform must allow modular addition of new AI models, data connectors, and dashboard templates without affecting existing operations.
 APIs and services must be designed to support future migration to microservices.
-## Monitoring and Observability

-AWS CloudWatch:

-Metrics for Lambdas, API Gateway, and S3 events.

-Logs with real-time alerts for errors, latencies, and anomalies.

-Prometheus + Grafana (optional):

-Dashboards for resource utilization, response times, user activity.

-Alerting for thresholds and error rates.

 ### Documentation